RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_bil.md

         {
             // A bilingual document can potentially be a master document that contains
             // a number of single (smaller) bilingual documents.
-            // The File Info object can be used to access properties of particular bilingual file
+            // The File Info object can be used to access properties of a particular bilingual file
             // in a bilingual document, such as the file type definition id, the creation tool.
-            // This information can be different from biligual file to bilingual file, as
+            // This information can differ from bilingual file to bilingual file, as each single
-            // each single bilingual file might have been created using different
+            // bilingual file might have been created using different file types, e.g. one bilingual
-            // file types, e.g. one bilingual file was derived from a PPT document,
-            // another one from a DOC file.
+            // file was derived from a PPT document, another one from a DOC file.
             // This is not required for this implementation.
         }
-        #endregion

-        #region "InitializeMethod"
         public void Initialize(IDocumentProperties documentInfo)
         {
             // Through the document properties you can access information that is
             // common to ALL bilingual files in a master bilingual document, e.g. the
             // source/target language, the repetition/source count, etc.
             // This is not required for this implementation.
         }
-        #endregion

         /// <summary>
         /// This method implements the actual verification logic.
-        /// If CheckWordArt is true, the method loops through all segment pairs, and
+        /// If CheckWordArt is true, the method loops through all segment pairs and
-        /// determines whether they have any context information.
-If true, and if
+        /// determines whether they have context information.
+If true and if the display code
-        /// the display code equals 'WA' (WordArt), a separate helper function is called
-        /// to check the word count.
+        /// equals 'TAG' (WordArt), a separate helper function checks the word count.
         /// </summary>
         /// <param name="paragraphUnit"></param>
-        #region process paragraph unit
         public void ProcessParagraphUnit(IParagraphUnit paragraphUnit)
         {
             if (!CheckWordArt)